Online Tution » Important Question » Electrochemical Series

 The electrochemical series is a sequence of half cells grouped in ascending electrode potential order.
 On the left are oxidants, and on the right are their conjugate reductants.
 The voltage produced when a half cell is linked to the hydrogen half-cell, indicated in red in the electrochemical series on the right, under typical conditions, is the electrode potential of the half cell.
 1.00M solutions, 1 atm pressure, and 25°C are the standard conditions.

-Electrochemical Series Table (Trick) for Class 11 & 12 in order
+Electrochemical Series for Class 10 & 12

 Element Electrode Reaction E° (volts)